MalifaciousGames/Mali-s-Macros/sc-settings/sc-settings.md

 ### Syntax ###

-The three available types only difer slightly in their syntax:
+The three available types only differ slightly in their syntax:

 Toggle: